-Powerful Phrases for Dealing with Difficult People by Renee Evenson is a guide on how to communicate and fix issues when it’s most difficult.
+Powerful Phrases for Dealing with Difficult People is a guide on how to communicate and navigate interpersonal relationships with difficult people and in difficult situations.

 - Always calm yourself down before addressing the situation

 - When it’s unexpected, say that you need to think about it

 About The Author: Renee Evenson is a writer of business books on communication, customer service and conflict resolution.

 When you need to voice a complaint never start with “you”, lest it sounds like you are attacking people.

 Use I sentences instead.

 The same concept applies to relationships, and you can see many examples of “I statements” in this article on fixing criticism.